Skip to content

 Ground Receiver

-For design details - ORIO frame protocol, frame structure, field descriptions, and network configuration - see the Receiver architecture page.
+For design details, ORIO frame protocol, frame structure, field descriptions, and network configuration, see the Receiver architecture page.

 Running the Receiver